 - 1957: Through the merger of the Congregational Christian Churches and the Evangelical and Reformed Church, our heritage was enriched.
 Our name was changed to Pleasant Hill Community Church, United Church of Christ.
 Another explosion of faith occurred in 1959: The new sanctuary, anticipated so long ago, was built.

-- 1991: Boyce Hall, offices and classrooms were added.
+- 1991: Boyce Hall, offices, and classrooms were added.
 Before they were dedicated, more space was needed.
-The explosion of faith continues into our 126th year.

 - 2012: In January an enlarged sanctuary, fellowship space, and additional classrooms are dedicated, built using green technology yet honoring the heritage of our historic church.

 To learn more about the history of Pleasant Hill Community Church, we invite you to read a history written in 2010 on the occasion of the 125th anniversary.